Carson College of Business Eligible Courses as of Spring 2017

 - Study abroad for 6 or more credit hours.
 Two smaller study abroad programs may be accumulated to meet the entire six credit hour requirement.
-International students in the Carson College of Business (not including WSU Online students) will meet their study abroad requirement through their study in the United States.
+International students in the Carson College of Business (not including WSU Global Campus students) will meet their study abroad requirement through their study in the United States.

 - Complete a major or minor in a foreign language.

-- Students who demonstrate proficiency in a foreign language will be deemed to have met the College of Business International Experience requirement (e.g., STAMP test).
-[Honors College students that meet their demonstrated proficiency in a foreign language will also be deemed to have met the College of Business International Experience Requirement.]
+- Students who demonstrate proficiency in a foreign language will be deemed to have met the Carson College of Business International Experience requirement (e.g., STAMP test).
+[Honors College students that meet their demonstrated proficiency in a foreign language will also be deemed to have met the Carson College of Business International Experience Requirement.]

 - Complete a minimum of one year international experience in any of the following areas: military service, Peace Corps, Volunteer work with an organization, missionary work, or other.
 Documentation is required for approval

 - Complete two of the following requirements: